LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 If all your heroes fall, you will invariably see a new foolhardy party of adventurers clamoring to be led into the dungeon.
 They start their conquest from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.
-Lead them wisely!
+Lead them with fortitude!